 Hy's work represents one of the most important links between Post Keynesians and Institutionalists.
-We begin, in this essay, with a brief summary of some of his earlier work, including his well-known 'financial instability hypothesis' and his policy proposals that were designed to reform the financial system, but pay more attention to his writings that explore other theoretical issues and policy proposals.
-These, for the most part, were developed in his later years, after the publication of Stabilizing an Unstable Economy (Minsky, 1986) and during his association with the Levy Institute.
+We begin, in this essay, with a brief summary of some of his earlier work, including his well-known "financial instability hypothesis" and his policy proposals that were designed to reform the financial system, but pay more attention to his writings that explore other analysis and policy proposals that are less well known.
+These have been for the most part developed in the later years, after the publication of his Stabilizing an Unstable Economy (1986) book, and during his association with the Levy Institute.

-Hy did not like to be labelled 'Post Keynesian'.
-This was probably for three reasons.
-First, he believed that a more accurate description of his approach was 'financial Keynesian', for this singled out his debt to Keynes while focusing on what he believed to be his clarification of, and extension to, the economics of Keynes-namely, the addition of complex financial relations, markets, and institutions.
-Second, he wanted to distance himself from a tendency in Post Keynesian economics to push institutions into the background in order to develop 'general theories'.
+Hy did not like to be labeled "Post Keynesian"; this was probably for three reasons.
+First, he believed that a more accurate description of his approach was "financial Keynesian", for this singled out his debt to Keynes while focusing on what he believed to be his clarification of, and extension to, the economics of Keynes, namely, the addition of complex financial relations, markets, and institutions.
+Second, he wanted to distance himself from a tendency in Post Keynesian economics to push institutions into the background in order to develop "general theories".
 He firmly believed that general theories are either plainly wrong, or are simply too general to be of any use.
 He would ask: what sort of economic theory can be applied equally well to a tribal society, a peasant economy, a small government capitalism, and a big government capitalism with complex financial arrangements?
-According to Hy, institutions must be brought into the analysis at the beginning; useful theory is institution-specific (Minsky, 1992d).
-All of his work emphasized that our economy operates within a modern capitalist system with a big government sector, with long-lived and privately owned capital, and with exceedingly complex financial arrangements.
+According to Hy, institutions must be brought into the analysis at the beginning; useful theory is institution-specific.
+(Minsky 1992d) All of his work emphasized that our economy operates within a modern capitalist system with a big government sector, with long-lived and privately owned capital, and with exceedingly complex financial arrangements.